AnushaReddi02/Wanderly/README.md

 📌 Future Enhancements
-💳 Payment Integration (Stripe/Razorpay)
+ 💳 Payment Integration (Stripe/Razorpay) <br>
-❤️ Wishlist / Favorites
+ ❤️ Wishlist / Favorites <br>
-🔍 Advanced Filters & Search
+ 🔍 Advanced Filters & Search <br>
-📱 Mobile responsiveness improvements
+ 📱 Mobile responsiveness improvements <br>
-🧑‍💼 Admin dashboard
+ 🧑‍💼 Admin dashboard <br>
-🤝 Contributing
+ 🤝 Contributing <br>

 ---

 Contributions are always welcome!

 Fork the repo
-Create a new branch (feature-name)
+- Create a new branch (feature-name)
-Commit your changes
+- Commit your changes
-Push to your branch
+- Push to your branch
-Open a Pull Request
+- Open a Pull Request
-📄 License
+-📄 License

 This project is licensed under the MIT License.